licktheroom/tetris/README.md

 A tetris game made in C with SDL2.
 Mostly made for practice.
 Also so I can play tetris for free.

 Press Esc to close the game.

+I do not own Tetris nor any of it's assets.
+All rights reserved to The Tetris Company LLC.
+The code on the other hand, is mine.
 # Installation
 You must have GCC and the SDL library installed.
 ### Linux